JohnFawkes/AURA/docs/config.md

 -   **Description:** The naming convention for episode images when saving locally.
 -   **Details:**
     -   `"match"`: Episode images will match the episode file name.
-    -   `"static"`: Episode images will use a static naming format like `S01E01.jpg`.
+    -   `"static"`: Episode images will use a static naming format like `S01E01.jpg` or `S1E1.jpg`.
 -   **Note:** This option is only applicable when using Plex as the Media Server.
-Choosing static will use the Season Naming Convention for level of zero padding.

 ---